forestdb/forestdb.org/models/syllogisms-cogsci14.md

 In this argument, B is the shared term.
 The task for the reasoner is to generate a conclusion relating the "end-terms"-- A & C.

-The relations between the terms is a quantifier.
+The relations between the terms are quantifiers.
-In classical syllogisms, the quantifiers are those from the "square of opposition": {all, some, none, not-all}.
+In classical syllogisms, the quantifiers are those from Aristotle's "square of opposition": {all, some, none, not-all}.

 In this model, the reasoner imagines situations which are composed of objects with properties.
 Sentences (premises or conclusion) are then either true or false of a given situation.

+Note: The model presented below is for transparency and/or pedagogical purposes.
+The program itself is computationally expensive.
+The state space grows exponentially with the number-of-objects parameter.
+However, we are interested not in the distribution of objects per se, but in the distribution of true-sentences that those objects imply.
+As such, we can derive an equivalence-class representation of the situation space (objects comprise situations), which is projection of the distribution of situations onto the sentences of interest.
+The equivalence-class of situations does not grow with the number of objects and is much faster to run.
+However, the number-of-objects and base-rate parameters cannot be changed inside the model.
+The version of that model (with best-fit parameters n_objects = 5, br = 0.25 used in Ref:tessler2014syllogisms) can be found [here](http://forestdb.org/models/syllogisms-equivalence-cogsci14.html).

     (define all-true (lambda (lst) (apply and lst))) (define some-true (lambda (lst) (apply or lst)))